Originally published January 12, 2021, updated May 10, 2022

 As ASC inherited new warehouses, ERPs, and legacy systems, their operations grew more and more fragmented and complex.
 They needed a way to break down their data silos and streamline the buying experience for their retailers, partners, and business customers.

 As a rapidly growing brand, ASC could not compromise on capacity demands, scalability, or connectivity.
-They had no room for less-than-perfect security protection for their partners and end-customers.
+They had no room for less-than-perfect security protection for their partners, customers, and couldn’t compromise on eCommerce PCI compliance.
 Therefore, ASC required a sophisticated, robust B2B eCommerce platform that would support dozens of ERPs and complex eCommerce workflows demanded by their retailers.

-ASC wasted no time in choosing between single tenancy and multi tenancy architecture.
-Only a single-tenant environment could support ASC’s order management and headless platform, positioning them for continued growth in their industry.
+ASC wasted no time in choosing between single tenancy and multi-tenancy architecture.
+Only a single-tenant system could support ASC’s order management and headless platform, positioning them for continued growth in their industry.

 Making the Right Decision for Your Business